-At a minimum, we perform a quantitative goodwill impairment test in the fourth quarter of the year following an acquisition involving a significant amount of goodwill.
-In the fourth quarter of 2020, we performed a quantitative goodwill impairment test for our energy production reporting unit acquired in 2017.
+At a minimum, we perform a quantitative goodwill impairment test in the fourth quarter of the year.
+In the fourth quarter of 2022, we performed a quantitative goodwill impairment test for our energy production reporting unit acquired in 2017.
 We used a discounted cash flow approach to develop the estimated fair value of that reporting unit.
-Management judgment is required in developing the assumptions for the discounted cash flow model.
-An impairment would be recorded if the carrying amount of a reporting unit including goodwill exceeded the estimated fair value.
-Based on the aforementioned analysis, the carrying amount of that reporting unit, including goodwill, exceeded the estimated fair value and an impairment charge of \$2,875,711 was recorded in the fourth quarter of 2020.
-We performed a quantitative goodwill impairment test of our energy production reporting unit in the fourth quarter of 2021, utilizing a discounted cash flow approach to estimate fair value of the reporting unit.
-Based on this analysis there was no impairment at December 31, 2021.
+Management judgment is required in developing the assumptions for the discounted cash flow more approach to develop the estimated fair value of that reporting unit.
+Management judgment is required in developing the assumptions for the amount of that reporting unit, including goodwill, exceeded the estimated fair value and there was no impairment at December 31, 2022.
 See Note 5.
 "Sale of Energy Producing Assets and Goodwill Impairment".

-The impairment analysis recognizes the shortening of remaining contract terms with customers without replacement and without further growth, as well as less than expected cost savings and, offset by profitability from our initiatives to optimize the long-term profitability of our various site operations, and a price peak of the Company's stock on the date of the business combination to which the goodwill relates (see also Note 5."Sale of Energy Producing Assets and Goodwill Impairment").
+The impairment analysis recognizes the shortening of remaining contract terms with customers without replacement and without further growth, as well as less than expected cost savings and, offset by profitability from our initiatives to optimize the long-term profitability of our various site operations, and a price peak of the Company's stock on the date of the business combination to which the goodwill relates (see also Note 5.
+"Sale of Energy Producing Assets and Goodwill Impairment").